vordimous/scmusictheropy/content/posts/cmte-business-meeting-feb-25th.md

 layout = "post"
 subtitle = "( 5 CMTEs) Saturday, February 25, 2023"
 thumb_img_path = ""
-title = "CMTE/Business Meeting Saturday, February 25"
+title = "CMTE/Business Meeting February 25"

 +++
 _Begins promptly at 10:00 AM – plan to arrive no later than 9:30 AM to register and greet your friends.
 MTASC business meeting to follow CMTE._